-As with most misunderstood technologies, a barrage of myths and misconceptions exist.
+As with most misunderstood technologies, a barrage of myths and misconceptions exists.
 Unfortunately, Geothermal is not immune.
 While these types of systems certainly have their limitations, the same is true about any type of heating and cooling system

 you could install in your home.
-But if you are really trying to evaluate whether or not a geothermal heating and cooling system is right for your needs, you will first need to sort the facts from fiction.
+But if you are really trying to evaluate whether or not a geothermal heating and cooling system are right for your needs, you will first need to sort the facts from fiction.
 Get the facts with these 5 geothermal misconceptions.

 1.)
 Geothermal is a new technology.